4shil/College-App/SETUP_INSTRUCTIONS.md

    - B.Sc CS (3 years, 6 semesters)
    - B.Tech CS (4 years, 8 semesters)
    - M.Tech CS (2 years, 4 semesters)
-5. Sets up RLS policies (viewable by all, manageable by admins)

 ### How to Apply
 Run this in **Supabase SQL Editor**: